\"Writing.Com

 It's been awhile, Meg, one of the first I could call friend here and unto felt a kinship.
 We may be of the same ilk, so many time zones apart and yet our words for each other seemed to ring true.
 This poem is giving me an inkling of how it was in those days.
 I feel not much has changed except for the lack of your constant presence.
 And since you're poem is about catching up with old friends, especially related in the third verse of this beautiful poem, I offer something of myself within a review, like a letter.

 Do you remember our first days in the Angel Army? *Laugh* We were challenging each other to be the top reviewer that month, egging one another on.
-I was a bit rough around the edges and 'newbie' at that time. iKïyå§ama was asking something like, 'do I have to break you two up'?
+I was a bit rough around the edges and 'newbie' at that time. iKïyå§ama Author Icon was asking something like, 'do I have to break you two up'?
 You responded so well and wish I could remember how you framed it.
 Best I recall, we we're getting our feet wet and just motivating the other higher.
 I conceded to you that month.
 I could barely keep up.
 But, it was fun.

-You responded in review to one of my poems with a poem of your own that to this day I proudly display with "The Other Side, with your poem link, shining on my front page so others can read about a little white moth and the friend with advice to steer clear of the flames of attraction (ironic).
+You responded in review to one of my poems with a poem of your own that to this day I proudly display with "The Other SideOpen in new Window., with your poem link, shining on my front page so others can read about a little white moth and the friend with advice to steer clear of the flames of attraction (ironic).
 Many friends have come and gone as I squatted here, kept writing, seeking purpose, a higher calling.
 I get frustrated at times, but the joy of self-discovery through words has rewarded.

 With your anniversary this month, I want to celebrate you with as many reviews as possible in the next week.
 I have a brother who passed in the spring and will celebrate his memory this coming weekend with family and friends, hopefully to retire permanently as family eulogist.
 I joke that I might record my own eulogy.
 Levity in darkness has served best.
 Your poem today was like a portal to the past that I had to push through, looking for that something to drive me toward a goal to get out of this month alive.

-Your traditional rhyming poem "Invalid Item personifies the Meg I knew best.
+Your traditional rhyming poem "Invalid ItemOpen in new Window. personifies the Meg I knew best.
 Like family, it serves me with a nudge and knowing wink.
 I close my eyes (before I type) when I relate, your poem describes everything I've ever sought in life: community, connection, a reason to sit for a chat and fondly look back at the old times.
 My brother had that.
 I think he was the last shining beacon in our family and leaves a great hole to fill, which was pretty wide after my mom passed 25 years ago.
 She left a husband and four boys, was our glue.
 A year later, dad with cancer couldn't go on anymore.
 That sent Mike right to my arms and we comforted one another because we knew the two of us were in a spot and lifted each other up.
 And then he had bouts with cancer off and on for 15 years.
 And, here I stand and wonder...what next?

 Does a man get drunken at the bar and start a row?
 I think I can and have, without a whiff of the pub or without any intent.
 But, reading your poem reminds me what I set course for on my own 'long and winding road' which intones the Beatles in your opening verse.
 "Each of us must wander," hits me as very true.
 We can't be told what to do or where to set our sights, lift, a sort of mindless drift.
 And the bumps along the way, so true.
 I've had more than my share and now know why, undiagnosed since youth with a few afflictions that people around here may tire of my going on about.
 But, it's an epiphany, catharsis to find out what one blindly wrestles with for decades, have people describe you any where from brute to daft.